CSUF-MPA/.github/profile/README.md

-# Welcome to [@dadams-AU](https://github.com/dadams-AU)'s Public Administration Program at Cal State Fullerton GitHub
+# Welcome to [@dadams-AU](https://github.com/dadams-AU)'s organization site for information related to the CSUF Public Adminstration program.

-This organization hosts a collection of resources for students, faculty, and anyone interested in the Public Administration program at California State University, Fullerton.
-You'll find syllabi, orientation presentations, student handbooks, and more!

 ## Table of Contents